openworm/openworm_docs/modeling.rst

 Closing the loop with neuromechanical modeling
 ----------------------------------------------

-While our ultimate goal is to simulate every cell in the c.
-Elegans, we are starting out by building a model of its body, its nervous system, and its environment.
+While our ultimate goal is to simulate every cell in the *c. elegans*, we are starting out by building a model of its body and environment, its nervous system, and its muscle cells.

 To get a quick idea of what this looks like, check out the `CyberElegans prototype <http://www.youtube.com/embed/3uV3yTmUlgo>`__.
 In this movie you can see a simulated 3D c. elegans being activated in an environment.
-Its muscles are located around the outside of its body, and as they turn red, they are exerting forces on the body that cause the bending to happen.
-In turn, the activity of the muscles are being driven by the activity of neurons within the body.
+Similar to the CyberElegans model, its muscles are located around the outside of its body, and as they turn red, they are exerting forces on the body that cause the bending to happen.

 These steps are outlined in blue text of the figure below: